NFYK20002U Applied Machine Learning

 - Dimensionality Reduction

-- ML performance
+- ML performance and loss functions

 The student should in the course obtain the following skills: